-OakDOT is partnering with the City Administrator’s Office to recommend environmental design interventions—including vehicle barriers—to deter vehicle-based robberies that involve deliberating crashing into storefronts.
+OakDOT is partnering with the City Administrator’s Office to recommend environmental design interventions—including vehicle barriers like k-rails and jersey barriers—to deter vehicle-based robberies that involve deliberating crashing into storefronts.
 OakDOT has developed a permit mechanism to allow business and/or property owners to install vehicle barriers in the right-of-way.

 To provide a mechanism for business owners to utilize the City of Oakland